adamsoliev/bearblog/intro-sql/blogpost.md

 ```
 Conceptually, `FROM` first forms the Cartesian product (all possible row combinations) of the tables listed. `WHERE` narrows that down by applying one or more conditions (combined with `AND`, `OR`, and `NOT`).
 Finally, `SELECT` trims the output to just the columns you want.

-> *Notice the order of evaluation: FROM → WHERE → SELECT*.
+> Notice the order of evaluation: FROM → WHERE → SELECT.

 ### example #2
 This query is a bit more involved – it has more filtering conditions (`WHERE`), orders the results by popularity (`ORDER BY`) and returns specific columns.